mattBroman/spotify_search/README.md

 results.
 This means if only a portion of a song name is typed in (maybe the user doesn't remember the entire song name) they can still get a list of potential matches.

+## Authenticating Yourself For the Spotify API
+When trying to authenticate yourself for using Spotify, which is the spotify.py and search.py files, the terminal will prompt you to go to authenticate yourself.
+It will print the link and may even redirect you there automatically.
+From there, you login and it will redirect you to a different site.
+This site will mostly not connect to anything but you will still copy the URL you are directed to and paste it into the terminal where it is asking for it.
+If you have a Spotify account and nothing has gone wrong, the scripts should work perfectly.

 ## Enviroment and Dependcies
 python -v 3.7.3
 spotipy -v 2.4.4